The information on this page describes how the Privacy Act 1988 (Privacy Act) applies to the Australian Government’s COVIDSafe app.

 Can someone make me use the COVIDSafe app?

 No. The app is voluntary.
 Whether or not you choose to download and use the app is entirely your choice.
 You cannot be required to download or use the app.
-If the app has been installed on a device you use at your workplace or school, your employer should delete the app upon your request.
+If the app has been installed on a device you use at your workplace, your employer should delete the app upon your request.

 It is an offence under the Privacy Act for any individual, organisation or government agency to require you to download or use the app.
 However, this does not apply to private citizens in their personal lives.
 For example, it is not an offence if a relative or friend asks you to download the app before visiting their home.